Ponyboy47/Pathman/README.md

 var permissions: FileMode

-/// The user id of the user that owns the path var owner: uid_t
+/// The user id of the user that owns the path var owner: UID

 // The name of the user that owns the path var ownerName: String?

-/// The group id of the user that owns the path var group: gid_t
+/// The group id of the user that owns the path var group: GID

 /// The name of the group that owns the path var groupName: String?

-/// The device id (if special file) var device: dev_t
+/// The device id (if special file) var device: DeviceID

 /// The total size, in bytes
 var size: OSOffsetInt